-3.15.2.2 Step 1: What resources were considered in the analysis?
+3.15.3.2 Step 1: What resources were considered in the analysis?

-The proposed project may have potential cumulative impacts on the following resources and are the same as those discussed for the indirect effects analysis.
+The proposed project may have potential cumulative impacts on the following resources:

 - Communities

 - Streams and Wetlands

 - Water Quality

 - FEMA Floodplains

 The following sections identify a resource study area (Step 2), provide an overview of the current health and historical context of each resource (Step 3), discuss potential impacts associated with the proposed project (Step 4), identify reasonably foreseeable future actions that could affect the resource (Step 5), and an assessment of the potential cumulative effects (Step 6).
 Table 3.15-3 is a qualitative summary of resources in the indirect and cumulative effects analysis that would either be substantially impacted, at risk, or in poor/declining health.